willdot/sendit/README.md

 1. You want to see how your service handles a specific message body or header really quickly without having to find where you have tests written that you can copy / alter.

-1. You have a really complex microservice setup and you want to trigger some behaviour from a message, but don't want to go through the hassle of setting other things up to do it "the right way"
+1. You have a really complex microservice setup and you want to trigger some behaviour from a message, but don't want to go through the hassle of setting other things up to do it "the right way".
+(For example a cache is cleared somewhere when a message is consumed)

 These are just examples of when I've wanted a tool that could do this.